scriptin/topokanji/README.md

 ### cjk-decomp-override.txt

+Same format as `cjk-decomp-{VERSION}.txt`, except:

+- comments starting with `#` allowed
-Same format as `cjk-decomp-{VERSION}.txt`, except the only purpose of each pictorial configuration record here is to override the one from `cjk-decomp-{VERSION}.txt`.
-The type of decomposition is always `fix`, which just means "fix a record for the same character from original file".
+- purpose of each record in this file is to override the one from `cjk-decomp-{VERSION}.txt`
+- type of decomposition is always `fix`, which just means "fix a record for the same character from original file"

 Special character `0` is used to distinguish invalid decompositions (which lead to characters with no graphical representation) from those which just can't be decomposed further into something meaningful.
 For example, `一:fix(0)` means that this kanji can't be further decomposed, since it's just a single stroke.

+NOTE: Strictly speaking, records in this file are not always "visual decompositions" (but most of them are).
+Instead, it's just an attempt to provide meaningful recommendations of kanji learning order.

 ### kanji-frequency/*.json